Bankoga/golem/open_problems/connection_problems.md

 > Open Question: How do we translate external sensor data into spikes for the corresponding problem domains?
 > Open Question: Does the translation change based on the available input slots for the corresponding problem domain?
-> Open Question: Where do we pass the translated data to the
+> Open Question: Where and how do we pass the translated data into the brain network?

 ## Wiring Together Problem Domains